 Is the walk between Helmsley and Rievaulx Abbey dog friendly?

 Yes.
-The walk between Helmsley and Rievaulx Abbey is suitable for dogs, however, just be aware of the sheep in the fields at the start of the walk out of Helmsley, and then the road on the other end when approaching Rievlaux Abbey.
+The walk from Helmsley to Rievaulx Abbey is suitable for dogs.
+However, just be aware of the sheep in the fields at the start of the walk out of Helmsley, and then the road on the other end when approaching Rievlaux Abbey.
 It’s not a busy road though.
 There are no stiles along the route.

 Is the walk family friendly?

-Look, I don’t have a family (you know what I mean), so I’m not the best judge, however, I think this is a very family friendly walk.
+Look, I don’t have a family (you know what I mean), so I’m not the best judge, however, I think that Helmsley to Rievaulx Abbey is a very family friendly walk.
 I saw some people doing it with prams.
 The main issue would be the steps, but there aren’t that many of them, so if there are two of you, it would be simple to carry a pram for this bit.
 The ground is a little rugged in places, but I think it’s quite navigable.

 The thing that confuses me the most is that there are some swing gates with a small gap, which I do wonder how a pram would get through.
 These are near the start of the walk out of Helmsley, so maybe they started the walk from Rievaulx Abbey.